The McKinney Brothers ~ Book 1

 worth-the-fall.jpg

 They only have a week. . . .
-Abby has brought her children to this beach to start over, to give them the enjoyable memories they deserve.
-Matt’s been sidelined by a combat injury, and haunted by the best friend he lost and the promise he made: to remain a SEAL—focused and dedicated.
+Abby has brought her children to this beach to start over.
+Matt’s been sidelined by a combat injury, and haunted by the best friend he lost and the promise he made.
 This leaves no time for what he’s always wanted: a family.

 But a week is all it takes. . . .
 Matt opens her heart while Abby soothes his soul.
 And though they plan to say good-bye when the week is over, something magical happens on that beach, something neither can forget.
 Something utterly, completely worth falling for.